kiba/Writings/atg/chp50_random.md

 "Then I want to be up in the air as soon as possible."

 "We need a coverup story as well.
 A readiness exercise?
-It won't make people panic, but the Russians might be alarmed."
+It won't make people panic, but the Russians might be alarmed, but only the slighest bit. "

-"Then..."

-"Just a bit, sir.
-I don't believe they will break out the nukes."

 "Let's do it then."

+The president and his family were immediately transported to a 747 in the middle of the night in anticipation of possible world-changing crisis.